biannagas/Phase-5/README.md

 * Use other Hugging Face pretrained models like the Audio Spectrogram Transformer model in image classification.

-* Use video clips to detect emotion
+* Use video clips to detect emotion.

 * Use a different datasets or combination of emotion recognition datasets like the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS), Toronto emotional speech set (Tess), or Surrey Audio-Visual Expressed Emotion (Savee).